Perverse filtrations and Fourier transforms: Introduction

 \begin{thm} Let $\pi: \overline{J}_C \to B$ be a compactified Jacobian fibration as in Theorem \ref{thm0.2}.
 Then the decomposition of $R\pi_* \BQ_{\overline{J}_C}$ into (shifted) semisimple perverse sheaves admits a motivic lifting. \end{thm}

 We refer to Corollary \ref{motivic_decomp} for the precise statement.
 This verifies the motivic decomposition conjecture \cite{CH} for $\pi: \overline{J}_C\to B$, where the projectors are provided by Arinkin's Fourier--Mukai theory.
-See \emph{e.g.}~\cite{CDN, ACLS} for other recent developments of the motivic decomposition conjecture, and \cite{dCM?} for an unconditional construction of the (homological) motivic decomposition.
+See \emph{e.g.}~\cite{CDN, ACLS} for other recent developments of the motivic decomposition conjecture, and \cite{dCM?} for an unconditional construction of the (homological) motivic decomposition in the setting of motivated classes.